petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.996,0.627]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAccelerationXComponentTimeSeriesStandardDeviation
-  -BodyAcceleration - the body component of the acceleration -XComponent - in the _x_ direction
+  - BodyAcceleration - the body component of the acceleration
+  - XComponent - in the _x_ direction
-  -TimeSeries - this variable was analysed in the time domain -StandardDeviation - the standard deviation was taken.
+  - TimeSeries - this variable was analysed in the time domain
+  - StandardDeviation - the standard deviation was taken.

 ### BodyAccelerationYComponentTimeSeriesStandardDeviation